bailey-co/pyFidA/docs/explanation/Matlab_differences_basic.md

 ## RF Pulses

 ### Estimation of time-w1 product
-The estimation of the time-w1 product related to the desired flip angle works slightly differently than in Matlab for pulses that are no phase-modulated.
+The estimation of the time-w1 product related to the desired flip angle works slightly differently than in Matlab for pulses that are not phase-modulated.
 In Matlab, Bloch simulations are run at a range of B1 power values to determine the magnetization at the end of the RF pulse.
 The longitudinal magnetization, Mz, is then plotted versus the corresponding B1 values and the user is asked to input the power corresponding to the flip angle that they want based on this visualization.

 In Python, figures do not always display mid-function and not all setups can easily accept user input; it depends on the matplotlib backend.
 For example, standard Jupyter notebook setups run a cell at a time without stopping for user input, or some qt backends use inline plotting or figures that don't display until the current code finishes running.
 This means that not all users will be able to see the output in order to enter a B1 power.
 While it is possible to require users to work with certain backends or more interactive gui setups could be designed with other Python modules, this adds to the user requirements for a basic installation.
 Instead, pyFidA attempts to estimate the first Mz point that most closely corresponds to the desired flip angle (eg. the w1 value where Mz crosses 0 for a 90 degree pulse) and then outputs the plot of w1 versus Mz so that the user can double-check it (assuming the suppress_plots=False in the call to create a new instance of the RF_pulse object, the default).
 Users can still alter the w1 after seeing the plot with my_rf_pulse.w1=neww1.

 ### More properties available
+TBC

-List the w1, etc. stuff here.
+List the new properties available (w1, etc)

 Not sure whether it should be noted here or elsewhere, but Matlab uses "type" as the input argument for RF_pulse to define the pulse type.
-In Python, "type" is a special/reserved word - actually, not reserved.
-I just checked and you can set it to a value, so that's even worse than "in", which is protected.
-So you shouldn't use it as an input argument.
+In Python, "type" is a special/reserved word.
 I've renamed it ptype/type_p/pulse_type in different areas.
 (I think the init call might have different options than in Matlab so it might be worth starting this section on RF_pulses with those differences and including this bit there).

 ### Plotting pulses
 More info about the vectors generated/stored and plotting functions.